Glossary

 redirect URI

-Also known as a return URI.
-When initiating a payment with the redirect authorisation flow, this is the page that the user will be redirected to, usually your app or website, after they have authorised a payment with their bank.
+When initiating a payment with the redirect authorisation flow, this redirects the user back to your app or website after they have authorised a payment with their bank.

 redirect URL